 Land Manager North American Exploration, Hunt Oil Company

 W.B.
 (Bill) Phillips is Land Manager, North America Exploration for Hunt Oil Company in Dallas, Texas.
-Bill received a PLM degree from The University of Texas at Austin and has over 35 years of industry experience.
+Bill received a Petroleum Land Management degree from The University of Texas at Austin and has over 35 years of industry experience.
 Bill has extensive experience domestically and internationally as former Vice President of Land for The Wiser Oil Company and Business Development Manager for Marsh Operating Company.
 Bill is a frequent speaker to various industry trade organizations as well as universities such as TCU.
 Bill is member in the DAPL, PBLA, HAPL, AAPL and has served on the board of the Marcellus Shale Coalition.
 He currently serves on the board of the Dallas Wind Symphony and the McCombs Energy Management Program’s Advisory Committee as its chair.
-He is an instrument rated multi engine pilot, likes to hunt, plays bad golf and is along standing member of the UT Longhorn Alumni Band.
+He is an instrument rated mult-engine pilot, likes to hunt, plays bad golf and is a long standing member of the UT Longhorn Alumni Band.

 - Larry Svab - Houston

 VP Land North American Shale Production, BHP Billiton Petroleum (Americas) Inc.